Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Adults should treat a hypo immediately with 15 to 20g of fast-acting carbohydrate – as long it contains this amount, then it will be suitable.

 There are many options for treating a hypo.
 Examples include sugary non-diet drinks, glucose tablets, sweets such as jelly babies, pure fruit juice or glucose gels.
-Some treatments (glucose gels and tablets) can be prescribed for free for people with diabetes at risk of hypos.
+Some treatments (glucose gels, liquids, and tablets) may be prescribed for free for people with diabetes at risk of hypos.

 The choice of hypo treatment is very individual – it will depend on a number of things such as what works best for you, taste preference and how easy it is to store and carry.